This post may contain affiliate links. Please see our privacy policy for details.

 Korean Beef Bulgogi - A super easy recipe for Korean BBQ with the most flavorful marinade!
 The thin, tender slices of meat cook SO quickly!

 It was always a treat when my mom would whip this up on those busy weeknights – marinating the beef just a few hours while I was at swim practice.
-And then she’d throw these onto a hot skillet, filling up the house with the best kind of beef aroma – you know, the smell at the Korean BBQ restaurants that get you so hungry.
+And then she’d throw these onto a hot skillet, filling up the house with the best kind of beef aroma – you know, the smell at the Korean BBQ restaurants that gets you so hungry.

-But with my mom being in Korea and all, she doesn’t really get a chance to make this for me anymore.
+The meat cooked in seconds, and she’d serve these with perilla leaves, white rice, and ssamjang (best known as a Korean BBQ dipping sauce).
+It was just perfection.
+But with my mom being in Korea, she doesn’t really get a chance to make this for me anymore.
 So I’ve done my best to “grow up” and whip this up myself.
 Now to be honest, nothing beats my mom’s cooking but this is a very close second.

 Korean Beef Bulgogi - A super easy recipe for Korean BBQ with the most flavorful marinade!
 The thin, tender slices of meat cook SO quickly!